-The team behind this new electric vehicle battery technology is UltraCap.
-Headed up by Professor Vladimir Krstic and Nico van Dongen, the duo have spent the last three years working on a new and advanced form of ultra capacitor - an electronic component that can be used to develop a revolutionary new electric vehicle battery, completely unlike anything else that currently exists.
+The team behind this new electric vehicle battery technology of Ultracapacitor Investment Ltd. Headed up by Professor Vladimir Krstic and Nico van Dongen, the duo have spent the last three years working on a new and advanced form of ultra capacitor - an electronic component that can be used to develop a revolutionary new electric vehicle battery, completely unlike anything else that currently exists.

 Nico has pursued a diverse career in the metal industry, having graduated with a MBA in strategic marketing in 1986.
 Since then he has held a number of key roles in the sector, specifically in the key areas of grain refinement, degassing and solidification.
 Along the way, he used this experience and knowledge to develop a proprietary mixing technique to create a previously insoluble alloy – a crucial step in the creation of our ultra capacitor.

 This unique combination of technical expertise of the single layer ultracapacitor and experience within the metal and electrical engineering sectors, particularly in relation to R&D and project management has led to this ground breaking

 innovation – a new and advanced type of ultra capacitor - one that’s now ready to be put to use in a practical application.
 While we have identified many practical uses for the technology,

 initially, we aim to use the device to develop an advanced storage battery to power electric vehicles and trucks such as Renault, Scania and Volvo.